kalabox/kalabox/docs/developers/testing.md

 ### Code linting and standards

-Kalabox implements some basic linting and code standards to make sure things remain consistent between developers and syntax errors are not pushed back upstream.
+Kalabox implements some basic linting and code standards to make sure things remain consistent between developers and to prevent syntax errors.
 You can easily check whether your code matches these standards using grunt.

 ```bash
 grunt test:code